sheikh-mohammad/ai-101-p003-assignments/class_10/README.md

 ### Part 1

-Generate the following star pattern using a nested loop
+Generate the following stars pattern using a nested loop

 ```
 *